-- a relevant tertiary qualification\ at Diploma level or higher in a professional discipline that supports people with disability, such as allied health or social work, and - relevant work experience providing disability services as a disability practitioner and - professional registration (if required to practice the profession in which they are qualified).
+- a relevant tertiary qualification at Diploma level or higher in a professional discipline that supports people with disability, such as allied health or social work, and - relevant professional experience providing disability services as a disability practitioner in the past 10 years, and - professional registration (if required to practice the profession in which they are qualified).

-\or equivalent training where training rather than a tertiary qualification was required to gain professional registration to practice the profession.
+or equivalent training where training rather than a tertiary qualification was required to gain professional registration to practice the profession.